Why IT outsourcing to Brazil?

 Legal and Government Support

-Academically, a number of Brazillian colleges and institutions are ranked among the finest in the world.
+Academically, a number of Brazillian colleges and institutions are in among the finest in the world.
 The University of Sao Paulo (USP) has the second-highest score in Latin America and is among the world’s top 90 engineering and technology institutions, according to the QS Rankings while USP is the top Brazilian university for computer science and information systems.

-In the ranking, the Campinas State University (Unicamp) is also listed among the top 150 engineering and technology schools in the world, and the sixth in Latin America.
+In the ranking, the Campinas State University (Unicamp) is also in the top 150 engineering and technology schools in the world, and the sixth in Latin America.
 Computer science, computer engineering, and information systems are all available as undergraduate majors at Unicamp, as are master and doctoral degrees in computer engineering.

 Other Brazilian universities that have achieved international recognition in rankings and produce some of the best Brazilian developers are including but are not limited to: the Federal University of Rio de Janeiro (UFRJ), Paulista State University “Júlio de Mesquita Filho” (UNESP), the Federal University of Minas Gerais (UFMG), the Catholic Pontifical University of São Paulo (PUC-SP), the Federal University of Rio Grande do Sul (UFRGS), and the Federal University of Ceará (UFC).